apache/airflow/docs/dag-run.rst

     airflow dags trigger -e execution_date run_id

-The DAG Runs created externally to the scheduler get associated to the trigger’s timestamp, and will be displayed in the UI alongside scheduled DAG runs.
-The execution date passed inside the DAG can be specified using ``-e`` argument otherwise the current date in UTC timezone is used as default.
+The DAG Runs created externally to the scheduler get associated with the trigger’s timestamp and are displayed in the UI alongside scheduled DAG runs.
+The execution date passed inside the DAG can be specified using the ``-e`` argument.
+The default is the current date in the UTC timezone.

 In addition, you can also manually trigger a DAG Run using the web UI (tab **DAGs** -> column **Links** -> button **Trigger Dag**)